 Implementation, Evaluation and Refinement

-We continue to implement new DEI and antiracist curriculum while refining our current curriculum with an equity and antiracist lens.
-Continue to encourage concurrent faculty educational development.
-Continue evaluation of educational interventions through surveys, focus groups, tracking DEI and anti-racist reported concerns and implementation of curricular recommendations to course/clerkship directors.
-Course/clerkship directors conduct annual self-assessments of their curriculum for bias and update their content with an equity and antiracist lens.
+We continue to implement new DEI curriculum while refining our current curriculum with an equity-focused lens.
+We encourage ongoing faculty educational development and continue to evaluate educational interventions through surveys, focus groups, and tracking DEI-related concerns, along with implementing curricular recommendations to course/clerkship directors.
+Course/clerkship directors conduct annual self-assessments of their curriculum for bias and update their content with an equity-centered approach.

 How to Create a Diversity, Equity, and Inclusion Curriculum: More Than Checking a Box

-In their recently published article in The Annals of Family Medicine, thread director Tracey Henry and colleagues highlight the stepwise approach used in Emory's SOM to systematically develop and implement medical educational curriculum content with a DEI and antiracism lens.
-This article serves as a blueprint to prepare institution leadership, medical faculty, staff, and learners in how to effectively begin or scale up their current DEI and antiracism curricular efforts.
+In this article in The Annals of Family Medicine, inaugural thread director Tracey Henry and colleagues highlight the stepwise approach used at Emory's SOM to systematically develop and implement medical educational curriculum content with a DEI and equity-focused lens.
+This article serves as a blueprint to prepare institutional leadership, medical faculty, staff, and learners on how to effectively begin or scale up their current DEI curricular efforts.